 How do I analyze xGen™ HS EGFR Pathway Amplicon Panel data?

-There are a few key considerations when analyzing sequencing data generated from the xGen HS EGFR Pathway Amplicon Panel with unique molecular identifiers (UMI).
+There are a few key considerations when analyzing sequencing data generated from the xGen HS EGFR Pathway Amplicon Panel with unique molecular identifiers (UMIs).

 The first 10 bases in front of Read 2 constitute a UMI.
-Therefore we recommend using Trimmomatic to trim (CROP) these first 10 bases from Read 2 to make an MID/UMI fastq file for use with the MID pipeline from the fgbio package (Fulcrum Genomics; https://github.com/fulcrumgenomics/fgbio).
-In addition, prior to aligning the reads, make sure that the 10 bp UMI (which contains random bases) has been trimmed off from 5’ of Read 2.
+For these first ten bases we recommend trimming them with Trimmomatic (using the CROP option) to make an MID/UMI fastq file for use with the MID pipeline from the fgbio package (Fulcrum Genomics).
+Before aligning the reads, make sure that the 10 bp UMI (which contains random bases) has been trimmed from 5’ of Read 2.

-Further, please check that adapter trimming is enabled while setting up the sequencing run.
-Alternatively, adapter trimming may be performed bioinformatically prior to analysis.
+Also, check that adapter trimming is enabled while setting up the sequencing run.
+Alternatively, adapter trimming can be performed bioinformatically before analysis.

-xGen Custom Amplicon Panels are designed with overlapping amplicons to allow for contiguous regions of coverage in a single-tube format.
-Therefore, synthetic primer sequences will be encountered both at the beginning and end of some reads, which must be trimmed during analysis.
+xGen Custom Amplicon Panels are designed with overlapping amplicons to provide contiguous regions of coverage in a single-tube format.
+Synthetic primer sequences will be encountered both at the beginning and end of some reads which must be trimmed during analysis.
 This can be done using a publicly available tool called Primerclip.
-Review Primerclip—A Tool for Trimming Primer Sequences Application Note for more information.
+See our app note Primerclip—A Tool for Trimming Primer Sequences for detailed information.

-A target BED file is provided with purchase of the xGen HS EGFR Pathway Amplicon Panel or xGen Custom Amplicon Panel.
+Note: A target BED file is provided with purchase of the xGen HS EGFR Pathway Amplicon Panel or the xGen Custom Amplicon Panel.